ZengFLab/zisnmf/README.md

 ## Installation

-You can download the code and install it using pip:
+Users can download the code and install it using pip:
 ```bash
 pip install .
 ```